wuzixiao/ARTS/Shares/Learning-Fp-with-F#.md

 It made me think why Fp is so attractive to him and many other developers?

-> * It is immultable.
+> * The function is immultable.
-> * It is a proved programme.
+> * The code is a proved programme.
 Only need to write a few extreme test cases.
 > *
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODgyNzI1NzksLTE3OTQ2ODYyNjMsMT
+eyJoaXN0b3J5IjpbMTQ5ODc4ODQzMiwtMTc5NDY4NjI2MywxNj
-Y4ODA5OTU4MSwtMjA2NzI4OTM4MywxMDY4OTA2ODA1LC0xNjUy
+g4MDk5NTgxLC0yMDY3Mjg5MzgzLDEwNjg5MDY4MDUsLTE2NTIx
-MTg5NjUwXX0=
+ODk2NTBdfQ==
 -->